zonbrisad/fplot/README.md

 - [ ] Individual timer for all plots
 - [ ] Derived plots, plots based on other plots, downsampling, average, derivation
 - [x] Invividual plot Title

+## Suggestions

+### Alternative plot parameter system

+Current plot parameter system is position based.

+Ex.
+--plotrc FILE:ROW:COLUMN:DIVIDER:POINTS:FILTER@"Title"

+To skip a parameter can be done by entering a ':' to get to the next parameter.
+This method works, but is error prone and somewhat impractical.

+Ex:
+--plotrc filename:2:3:::10@"Title"

+An alternative solution could look something like this.
+--plotrc FILE:RXX:CXX:DXX:PXX:FXX@"Title"

+Each paramter value has a single letter prefix followed by a value.
+This means that paramters can be given in any order seen fit by the user.
+It also simplifies future enhancments.

+ R - Row
+ C - Column
+ D - Divider
+ M - Multiplier
+ P - Datapoints
+ F - Filter

 ## License